 Using a non-gaming laptop and being a PC gamer, you can make software improvements and adjust the in-game setting to know how a game looks and performs.
 You can boost your gaming experience on a non-gaming laptop by having onboard graphics or entry-level graphics cards such as Nvidia MX 150.

 Updating your drivers:

-You can keep your system up to date by updating the drivers; through this, you can boost your gaming experience if you have onboard graphics and want to get maximum from your GPU than make sure that your window is up to date.
+You can keep your system up to date by updating the drivers; through this, you can boost your gaming experience if you have onboard graphics and want to get maximum from your GPU then make sure that your window is up to date.
 If your laptop has a dedicated graphics processor from AMD or Nvidia, you need to download the latest drivers from the relevant website.

 Adjust the in-game settings:

 You can make a far difference by tweaking the in-game setting to know how a game looks and performs.
-If you are going to play a slower-paced game with a gentle aspect, you can have the right to turn more graphic options and play the game closer to your native laptop resolution.
+If you are going to play a slower-paced game with a gentle aspect, you can have the right to turn in more graphic options and play the game closer to your native laptop resolution.

 Various factors like great view distance, post-processing effects, and texture quality can enhance the game look and make it prettier for the audience.
 It is strongly recommended not to disturb anti-aliasing effects, which might cause resource-intensive and vertical sync.

 Before you are going to run a game on a non-gaming laptop, you must know about the condition of the device, either it is in the best possible condition on not.
 By closing unwanted programs (browser and chat apps), you can free some memory.
 Through this, you can enjoy high-performance gaming entertainment.